botpress/botpress/docs/guide/docs/main/nlu.md

 ## How it works

 The Botpress NLU module will process every incoming messages and will perform Intent Classification, Language Identification, Entity Extraction and Slot Tagging.
-The structure data that these tasks provide is added to the message metadata directly (under `event.nlu`), ready to be consumed by the other modules and components.
+The structured data that these tasks provide is added to the message metadata directly (under `event.nlu`), ready to be consumed by the other modules and components.

 > **QnA**: A simple use-case for bots is to understand a question and to provide an answer automatically.
 Doing that manually for all the questions and answers using the NLU module and the flow editor would be a tedious task, which is why we recommend using the QnA module for that instead.